 Camera technology affords us the ability to deploy ‘virtual ecologists’ in hard-to-reach areas, or in places where human presence might disturb wildlife and therefore disrupt their behavior.
 By helping Dr. Tom Hart (PhD supervisor, University of Oxford) to expand a camera network in the Southern Ocean, a region of the world with harsh conditions year-round, I was able to observe novel behaviors and study penguin populations that have never before been surveyed because of their remote locations.
 Together, these approaches have resulted in an integrated monitoring network, which has the capacity to provide data to policy makers on areas particularly sensitive to fishing and human disturbance.

 Along with the infinite possibilities of cameras as a monitoring tool comes an enormous amount of data in the form of hundreds of thousands of images.
 Each of the 72 cameras monitored by Dr. Tom Hart, his students (including myself until February 2017) and collaborators takes an image ranging from every hour to every minute daily, throughout the entire year.
 In order to turn this massive database of information into a data set, which can be used to answer hypotheses, the team has developed a citizen science webpage to crowd source data collection.

 The data is then compared to my own personal annotations as a gold standard to measure the accuracy of the citizen science annotations.
-Since the website’s launch, over one million images to date have been annotated by at least 2-10 users each, which has immensely sped up the data extraction process.
-Collaborators in Dr. Andrew Zisserman’s lab (Department of Engineering Science, University of Oxford) are also using volunteers’ annotations to create an algorithm, which automates the extraction of data from colonial seabird images using computer vision techniques.
+Since the website’s launch, over 700,000 images to date have been annotated by at least 2-10 users each (50,000 registered volunteers), which has immensely sped up the data extraction process.
+Collaborators in Dr. Andrew Zisserman’s lab (Department of Engineering Science, University of Oxford) used these volunteers’ annotations to create an algorithm, which automates the extraction of data from colonial seabird images using computer vision techniques.